Li Auto Inc. (LI) Investors: July 9, 2024 Filing Deadline in Securities Class Action - Contact Kessler Topaz Meltzer & Check, LLP

-RADNOR, Pa., May 23, 2024 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Li Auto Inc. (“Li Auto”) (NASDAQ: LI).
-The action charges Li Auto with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
+RADNOR, Pa., May 29, 2024 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that securities class action lawsuits have been filed in the United States District Court for the Eastern District of New York against Li Auto Inc. (“Li Auto”) (NASDAQ: LI) on behalf of investors who purchased or acquired Li Auto Inc. securities between February 26, 2024 through May 20, 2024 inclusive (the “Class Period”).
+The actions charge Li Auto with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
 As a result of Li Auto’s materially misleading statements and omissions to the public, Li Auto’s investors have suffered significant losses.

 The lead plaintiff deadline is July 9, 2024.
 If you suffered losses from your Li Auto investment, you may CLICK HERE or go to: https://www.ktmc.com/new-cases/li-auto-inc?utm_source=PR&utm_medium=link&utm_campaign=li&mktm=r